Need Help? Call Us On 0161 776 9832 For Expert Pest Control Advice On How To Identify Pest Infestations And Help Solve Your Pest Problem.

 Now, some other colonies are led by a female rat born from an alpha male.
 She has an unlimited supply of food which she finds herself surrounded by because she finds it hard to keep up with foraging for food on her own.
 Rats are very resourceful when it comes to food and can eat pretty much anything.

 The rat's diet mainly consists of seeds, fruits, vegetables, and nuts, but they will also scavenge through garbage, eat insects, and steal food from other animals.
 They have a high tolerance for toxins in their food and can even live off of pet food!
 In addition, rats are omnivores, which means they can digest both plant and animal material.

 Aside from being able to adapt to different environments and having a great sense of smell, rats are also very agile climbers.
 Their jumps can reach three feet high and up to ten feet across!
-They're also good swimmers-some species can even dive underwater for up to five minutes before coming up for air.
+They're also good swimmers-some species can even dive underwater for up to three minutes before coming up for air.
 In addition, rats use their tails as a balance and allow them to run along thin, flexible branches.
 They also communicate with each other through sounds and smells.

 Rats can breed year-round, but usually only during the warmer months of the year because they need a temperature of at least four degrees Celsius to raise their young.
 A female rat reaches sexual maturity by three weeks of age and will have 12 or more pups every 20 days!
 After about eight weeks after birth, the mother's milk production begins to dry up, and she'll wean her offspring until they're old enough to find food on their own.
 Infestation can occur without you even considering it.
 Don't wait to call a Great Warford rat exterminator today!